The Impact of Juvenile Fibromyalgia on Families with Jara Halfen

 [45:20] JH — Precisely.
 Because the connective tissue disorder mirrors fibromyalgia.
 The thing is about the tender points — Lexi had the tender points.
 She had, I think, five of the 18 tender points.
 Lexi has a very high tolerance for pain, which is kind of weird with fibromyalgia because you’re highly sensitive to pain.
 She does have a high tolerance.
 Someone touching those tender points isn’t the same for her.

-[45:51] JH — Yes, we were getting mixed diagnosis, and people weren’t sure, so we went through EpicGenetics and the FM/a blood tests — at the time, they weren’t covered by insurance.
+[45:51] JH — Yes, we were getting mixed diagnosis, and people weren’t sure, so we went through EpicGenetics and the FM/a blood test — at the time, they weren’t covered by insurance.
 I think now a lot of insurance companies are paying for that information because once again, once you have information you’re empowered, and then you quit spinning your wheels, and you quit spending money on more testing, or spending your money on treatments that really aren’t going to pertain or be useful.

 [46:29] TS — Right.
 Yes.
 That’s great.
 We will link to all of these things in our show notes today.
-We will link to the FM/a test and that fibromyalgia blood test.
+We will link to the FM/a Test and that fibromyalgia blood test.
 There are others out there as well, but we’ll link to that one.
 Also links to the other episodes and resources that we’ve talked about.

 [46:51] TS — Now Jara, what is the best way for somebody to connect with you either for help or just a listening ear, someone who knows what they’ve gone through.